emberjs/rfcs/text/0730-semver-for-ts.md

 ##### Interfaces, Type Aliases, and Classes

-A change to any type (user-constructable or not) is *not* breaking when:
+A change to any type (user-constructible or not) is *not* breaking when:

 -   a new optional property is added to the type, since all existing code will continue working ([playground][new-optional-prop])

-Any change to a non-user-constructable type is *not* breaking when:
+Any change to a non-user-constructible type is *not* breaking when:

 -   a `readonly` object property on the type becomes a *more specific ("narrower") type*, for example if it was previously `string | string[]` and now is always `string[]`—since all user code will continue working and type-checking ([playground][narrower-property]).
 Note that this includes a previously-optional property becoming required.